Trump pushes back against critics on coronavirus, addresses whether he will accept election results in exclusive interview

 “I don't know and I don't think he knows,” Trump said.
 I don't think anybody knows with this.
 This is a very tricky deal.
 Everybody thought this summer it would go away and it would come back in the fall.
 Well, when the summer came, they used to say the heat -- the heat was good for it and it really knocks it out, remember?
 And then it might come back in the fall.
 So they got that one wrong.”

-Trump then addressed perceived tension between him and Fauci, who was targeted by Trump aid Daniel Scavino, who tweeted a cartoon depicting Fauci as a leaker and an alarmist.
+Trump then addressed perceived tension between him and Fauci, who was targeted by Trump aide Daniel Scavino, who tweeted a cartoon depicting Fauci as a leaker and an alarmist.
 When asked about this, Trump appeared to partially agree with it.

 “Well, I don't know that he’s a leaker,” Trump said before adding, “He's a little bit of an alarmist.
 That's OK.
 A little bit of an alarmist.”